gmmorris/gmmorris.github.io/_posts/2018-08-04-feedback-and-cake.md

 >
 > I think you did a great job rallying people to go vote.
 >
-> I do think you did this by stoking racist prejudice, out right lying and deceiving the poor into thinking their misfortune is the fault of their immigrant neighbours, which made me feel very uncomfortable being an immigrant myself.
+> I have to say though that I felt very uncomfortable, being an immigrant myself, by the way you stoke racist prejudice, out right lie to poeple and deceive the poor into thinking their misfortune is the fault of their immigrant neighbours.
 >
 > But you can be proud of the fact that you managed to tap into the feelings of the masses and got them more involved in politics.
 > Then again, so did Hitler.